Tuesday, December 17th, 2019

 One of the major concerns homeowners have during winter is frozen pipes.
 When winter sets in Denver, CO, it not only causes temperatures to plummet, but it also threatens to freeze water pipes, especially if the crawl space isn’t insulated.
 The outcome is water leaks and water damage, which can dampen your festive mood.
 Because crawl spaces are partially exposed to the outside environment, even brief spells of cold air can freeze the water in the pipes running through this area.

-If you live above a crawl space that isn't sealed or properly insulated, your pipes are going to freeze during winter.
+If you live above a crawl space that isn't sealed or properly insulated, your pipes could freeze during winter.
 Stopping frozen pipes by insulating this space should be your #1 priority.
 Let’s look at what this entails and how to do it.

 When it comes to protecting your pipes from freezing, the first line of defense is insulating the entire crawl space and installing a vapor barrier.
-Covering the crawl space locks out heavy cold air that might try to get inside your home.
+Covering the crawl space locks out cold air that might try to get inside your home.
 This helps you create a steady temperature that's closer to the one inside your home.
-As a result, pipes won’t freeze and moisture won’t build up in your crawl space when temperatures rise and fall.
+As a result, pipes are less likely to freeze and moisture won’t build up as much in your crawl space when temperatures rise and fall.

 Here’s how to do it properly.